platanus/blog/jekyll/_posts/2014-01-06-multithreading-rails-4.md

     - multithreading
 ---

-Ok, Rails 4 comes is threadsafe by default, so what does that mean?
+Ok, Rails 4 is threadsafe by default, so what does that mean?
 Are our apps faster now?
 It means that *Rails 4 is multithreaded*?
-Well, the truth is that this is not a big change in the code of Rails itself, is *just* a configuration default.
-Actually, the very same result can be achieved when running Rails 3.2 by uncomenting the `config.threadsafe!` option in the production environment file.
-But it is a meaningful change since it pops up the paralelism topic within the Rails community (this post is an example of that).
+Well, the truth is that this is not a big change in the code of Rails itself, is *just* a different configuration default.
+Actually, the very same result can be achieved when running Rails 3.2 by uncommenting the `config.threadsafe!` option in the production environment file.
+But it is a meaningful change since it pops up the parallelism topic within the Rails community (this post is an example of that).

 So, what is the threadsafe thing doing?
 Let's give a look to the [`threadsafe!` method][1]: